sn0-0wyy/Ramadan-Spark-s-CTF-2025/README.md

    cd Ramadan-Spark-s-CTF-2025
    ```
 2. Add the theme to the /CTFd/themes .
-3.docker compose your CTFd up
+3. docker compose your CTFd up .
-4.Open Admin Panel --> Config --> Themes --> Choose the Ramadan's theme and Press update at the bottom
+4. Open Admin Panel --> Config --> Themes --> Choose the Ramadan's theme and Press update at the bottom.
-5.Now we have to add our necessary files (font,banner,logo...)
+5. Now we have to add our necessary files (font,banner,logo...)
-6.Config --> Pages --> index
+6. Config --> Pages --> index

 ```html
 <!DOCTYPE html>
 <html lang="en">